paul-hammant/tbd/content/expanding-contracting-monorepos/index.md

 ## Expandable and Contractible Checkouts

-As some point, if you are depending on in-house dependencies at a source level and you work for a big company, your checkouts could be bigger than your workstation's hard drive.
-Google's in-house DevOps uses some simple scripting modify the checkout on the developers workstation to omit the source files/packages that are not needed for the current intentions of the developer.
+As some point with a Monorepo approach to source control (especially with binary dependenciess in the source tree) your checkouts could be bigger than your local workstation's hard drive.
+Or even if the checkout is not too big for your hard drive, then it might be too much for your IDE, and you do not want to have to abandon it for Vim/Emacs.
+Or maybe it isn't IDE that chokes is is something about the build that's too much locally, despite command line arguments to attemt to pare it down for a shorter elapsed time.

+There is a way to intelligently expand or contract the checkout on you developer workstation, to alleviate all of the above.

 ### Gcheckout.sh

-In Google, a Blaze related technology called 'gcheckout' can modify the mappings between the multi-gigabyte HEAD revision of company-wide trunk (monorepo) and developer's own workstation.
+Google's in-house DevOps uses some simple scripting to modify the checkout on the developers workstation to omit the source files/packages that are not needed for the current intentions of the developer.
+This Blaze related technology is a shell command called 'gcheckout'.
+It can modify the mappings between the multi-gigabyte HEAD revision of company-wide trunk (monorepo) and developer's own workstation.
 Thus the source-control tools maintain the **smallest possible subset** of the monorepo on the developers workstation, for them to perform their daily work.
+Google and the industry refer to the general feature as 'sparse checkout'.

+You can run gcheckout at any time to modify your sparse checkout to be bigger or smaller (or wholly different) for different reasons.
+All of those are operations on your local representation of a larger trunk.

-### Contrived example
+### Contrived example of use

 We detailed two intentions for directed graph build systems above, using a contrived application.
 Here is one more: